Bernie Sanders on Small Business and Entrepreneurship

 What is wrong with how the patent system works?

-From overly-broad patents, to companies that do nothing but collect patents for litigation purposes, to drawn-out legal battles, to overly-lengthy terms, the patent system is plagued with problems that negatively impact businesses.
+From overly-broad patents, to companies that do nothing but collect patents for litigation purposes, to drawn-out legal battles, to overly-lengthy terms of patent protection, the patent system is plagued with problems that negatively impact businesses.

 Give me an example?